-&lt;sup>5 See 2004 Report and Order, 19 FCC Rcd at 22961, ¶ 50; 47 C.F.R. § 73.670, note 2.
+5 See 2004 Report and Order, 19 FCC Rcd at 22961, ¶ 50; 47 C.F.R. § 73.670, note 2.

-&lt;sup>6 See 47 C.F.R. § 73.670(b).
+6 See 47 C.F.R. § 73.670(b).
 In 2006, on reconsideration, the Commission retained the original text of Section 73.670(b) concluding that "the website address rule fairly balances the interest of broadcasters in exploring the potential uses of the Internet with our mandate to protect children from over-commercialization."
 The Commission went on to clarify that "broadcasters are free to display the addresses of websites that do not comply with the [four-prong] test during allowable commercial time, as long as it is adequately separated from the program material."
 2006 Order on Reconsideration, 21 FCC Rcd at 11078, ¶ 32.

-&lt;sup>7 WFXQ-CD Renewal, Exhibit 22.
+7 WNNE Renewal, Exhibit 22.

-&lt;sup>8 See e.g., Orlando Hearst Television, Inc., Admonishment Letter, 29 FCC Rcd 9634 (Vid.
+9 See e.g., Orlando Hearst Television, Inc., Admonishment Letter, 29 FCC Rcd 9634 (Vid.
 Div.
 2014); COMCORP of Texas License Corp., Admonishment Letter, 29 FCC Rcd 9692 (Vid.
 Div.
 2014).
-When viewed on June 5, 2015, the website at URL "www.lazytown.com" no longer contained a "shop" link or any content other than a description of the show and links to a LazyTown Facebook page and You Tube channel.
+When viewed on June 19, 2015, the website at URL "www.lazytown.com" no longer contained a "shop" link or any content other than a description of the show and links to a LazyTown Facebook page and YouTube channel.

-&lt;sup>9 2006 Order on Reconsideration, 21 FCC Rcd at 11080, ¶ 36.
+10 2006 Order on Reconsideration, 21 FCC Rcd at 11080, ¶ 36.

-reliance on a program's source or producer for compliance with our children's television rules and policies will not excuse or mitigate violations which do occur.
+We note that while the commercial matter may have been inserted into the program by the Station's television network or program supplier (e.g., NBC Network or Sprout), this does not relieve the Station of responsibility for the violations.
+In this regard, the Commission has consistently held that reliance on a program's source or producer for compliance with our children's television rules and policies will not excuse or mitigate violations which do occur.11